The whole story of "War and Peace" is almost an interweaving of the party (peace) and the battlefield.

 Sonia didn't appear many times.
 She was dependent on others since she was a child, and she learned to observe words and feelings and got used to being around Nicholas and Natasha, following their preferences.

 Looking at her along the way, she will always be ignored, but this meek and even submissive little girl will also be resolute at times.
-This resoluteness is reflected in her feelings for Nicholas, and she was very happy to let go in the end.
+This resoluteness is reflected in her feelings for Nicholas, and she is very happy to let go in the end.
 I was shocked!

 If beliefs make people suppress their true emotions, instead of facing them directly and overcoming them, there must be problems with these beliefs.